ChrisPenner/SpareSpeare/README.md

 LENNOX.
 For Fleance fled.
 Men must not walk too late.
 LENNOX.
 Who cannot want the thought, how monstrous LENNOX.
 It was for Malcolm and for Donalbain
+>>> sparespeare.getLines(3, newLine=False)
+'You do him wrong, surely.
+Sir, I was an inward of his.
+A shy fellow was the Duke; and I believe I know the cause of his withdrawing.'

 ```

 #MISC